JonmarCorpuz/SecondBrain/Google Cloud/Compute Engine/Component - Instances.md

 ### Balanced Persistent Disks

+* Provides a balance between performance and cost
+* Have the same maximum IOPS as SSD persistent disks and lower IOPS per GiB
+* Offers performance levels suitable for most general-purpose applications at a price point between that of standard and performance persistent disks
+* Backed by SSDs

 ### Performance Persistent Disks

+* Suitable for enterprise applications and high-performance databases that require lower latency and more IOPS than standard persistent disks provide
+* Backed by SSDs

 ### Standard Persistent Disks

+* Suitable for large data processing workloads that primarily use sequential I/Os
+* Backed by SSDs

 ### Extreme Persistent Disks

+* Offers consistently high performance for both random access workloads and bulk throughput
+* Designed for high-end database workloads
+* Allows customers to provision the target IOPS
+* Not available for all machine types
+* Backed by SSDs

 ## Local SSD Disk